HackYourFuture/final-project-template/README.md

 `npm run pre-commit`

 Remember that there are commands to run autofixes for lint/prettier, have a look at the `package.json` to see what is available.

+If you are confident nothing is broken you can write `git commit --no-verify` to allow github to do the checks!